JCUSDeveloper/JCUSDeveloper/README.md

 </div>

 <div style="text-align: justify">
-I'm **Juan Carlos Ubaldo**, a programming student at the Universidad Politécnica de Sinaloa.
+I'm Juan Carlos Ubaldo Sánchez, a programming student at the Universidad Politécnica de Sinaloa.
 I am passionate about learning and growing in my field, and I have a strong problem-solving ability.
 I am currently studying and working with various programming languages, frameworks, and database management systems.
 </div>

 ---